1. What are the 2022 fees?

 13. What days do they play?
 There is no set days for your child to be on the diamond, Regina Minor Softball League dictates the game schedule.

 14. How often do they play?
 Usually 2 times per week but this is dependent on level of play and weather.
+Number of practices are dependent on the coach.

 15. How can I obtain a tax receipt?
 Tax receipts are issued by email after the registration form and payment process has been completed on-line.
 Please remember to save and/or print off your tax receipt.